Andrew Beal: Beal conjecture

 In 1993, Beal released the Beal conjecture, that implies Fermat's Last Theorem as a corollary.
 To encourage research on the conjecture, Beal funded a standing prize of $1 million for its proof or disproof.
 The funds are held in trust by the American Mathematical Society, and an informational website on the Beal Conjecture is hosted by the University of North Texas.

-As of January 2025, the Beal Conjecture prize remains unclaimed.
+As of September 2026, the Beal Conjecture prize remains unclaimed.

 Poker

 During visits to Las Vegas between 2001 and 2004, Beal participated in high-stakes poker games against professional players.
 The games included $100,000 to $200,000 limit Texas Hold 'Em poker.
-On May 13, 2004, at the Las Vegas Bellagio, Beal won one of the largest single hands in poker history, $11.7 million.
+On May 13, 2004, at the Las Vegas Bellagio, Beal won one of the largest single hands in poker history at $11.7 million.
 The games have been chronicled in the Michael Craig book The Professor, the Banker, and the Suicide King: Inside the Richest Poker Game of All Time.

 While the games outlined in Craig's book ended in 2004, Beal returned to Las Vegas from February 1–5, 2006 to again take on "The Corporation" in a $50,000/100,000 Limit Hold 'Em match at the Wynn Las Vegas Casino.
 Opponents included Todd Brunson, Jennifer Harman, Ted Forrest, and others.

 On February 5, 2006, Beal was down $3.3 million.
 He then returned to the Wynn Casino a week later, and won approximately $13.6 million from the corporation during daily poker sessions from February 12 to 15.
 The games resumed February 21 to 23, with world champion poker player Phil Ivey representing the Corporation against Beal at limits of $30,000/60,000 and $50,000/100,000.
 During these three days, Beal lost $16.6 million to Ivey.
 According to Jennifer Harman, during an interview on Poker Podcast with Daniel Negreanu on October 26, 2016, the games went as high as $100,000/200,000.

 Personal life

 He has two children with his first wife.
 In 1996, he married Estonian immigrant Simona Beal.
 They have four children.
 Simona filed for divorce in 2010.
 Beal has three children with Olya Sinitsyna.

 Beal is a libertarian.
 In the 2016 United States presidential election, Beal initially endorsed Rand Paul, donating $250,000 to the senator's campaign.
-Following Paul's exit from the race, Beal endorsed Donald Trump for President of the United States in 2016.
-Beal served as one of the top economic advisers to Trump's 2016 campaign.
+Following Paul's exit from the race, Beal endorsed Donald Trump.
+Beal was an economic adviser to Trump's 2016 campaign.
 Beal donated $2 million to a Trump super PAC in September 2016, and another $1 million for the inaugural festivities according to Forbes.
-He contributed $1.8 million to Trump's 2020 presidential campaign.
+Beal gave more than $4 million to Trump committees and other GOP groups in 2020, and $1.8 million for Trump’s 2024 bid.

 In the aftermath of the January 2021 storming of the United States Capitol, an assistant to Beal told Bloomberg News that Beal "doesn't know what happened ... and he doesn't believe mainstream news reporting anymore."